mehak2805/Company-Dashboard/README.md

 # Gesture-controller
-This is a Machine Learning project.
+This is an AIML project using Streamlit and Python.